mborgerson/wiki-export/wiki/LED.md

-(specific timing TBD) the SMBus set led command was executed relative to the PIC startup, therefore we cannot easily predict which color gets the additional 20 ms via emulation at the moment; what we can assume however is each full pattern takes 740 ms and each emulated blink should take 185 ms to account for the 20 ms delay evenly dispersed throughout.
+(specific timing TBD) the SMBus set led command was executed relative to the PIC startup, therefore we cannot easily predict which color gets the additional 20 ms via emulation at the moment; what we can assume however is each full cycle takes 740 ms.

 An LED cycle can be interrupted (specific timing TBD) but the currently shown color is displayed for its full time slot before honoring the new